 |Edge Support||Good to Very Good||Poor to Fair||Poor to Fair||Good to Very Good||Fair to Good|

-|Average Price||$700 to $1,1000||$700 to $1,200||$1,500 to $2,000||$1,400 to $1,800||More than $2,000|
+|Average Price||$700 to $1,100||$700 to $1,200||$1,500 to $2,000||$1,400 to $1,800||More than $2,000|

 Here are a few important factors for pregnant women to keep in mind when shopping for a new mattress and comparing different brands and models.

 A dual-firmness mattress can be quite beneficial in these situations.
 These models are designed with a lengthwise split down the middle of the mattress, and a different firmness on each side.
 Additionally, many airbeds provide customizable dual firmness.

 Expecting a child can put a strain on a couple’s personal finances, and purchasing a new mattress many not be a reasonable investment.
 Rather than paying a lump sum, many mattress brands and retailers allow customers to pay back their mattress through monthly financing.